How To Livestream The Versace Spring Summer Show At MFW 2024

 Where can you watch Versace’s Spring/Summer 2024 show?

 The Versace SS24 show commences at 19:30 pm GMT+2 on Friday, September 22.
-For those in Singapore, this translates to 1:30 am on September 23.
+For those in Malaysia, this translates to 1:30 am on September 23.

 You can catch the show live on the Milan Fashion Week website.
 You can also check out Versace’s official website or Instagram stories.